Did Ellen White Write Steps to Christ?

 This appears to be the only known instance where Ms. Bolton claimed to have written Steps to Christ.
 However, over a period of many years, she raised the concern to many SDA ministers and corporate leaders that she and Marian Davis were writing material that was being published under Ellen White's name.
 To counter Ms. Bolton's claims, in 1982, the White Estate published various documents to support their position that Fannie Bolton was mentally unstable and spiritually immature and repeatedly confessed to having the wrong attitude towards Sister White's writings.6 While Ms. Bolton did indeed confess her attitude of desiring recognition for her efforts in producing Ellen White's writings, she never confessed to lying about writing the material published under Ellen White's name.
 In fact, after she left the employ of Mrs. White, she continued for decades to insist she was involved in more than just polishing Sister White's writings.

 While Ms. Bolton's claims cannot be proven or disproven, it certainly fits into Ellen White's pattern of taking the writings of others and making them her own.
-Some SDAs have suggested it was Marian Davis, not Fannie Bolton, who compiled Steps to Christ.7 Regardless of which editoral assistant compiled the book, it is evident that substantial material originated in the minds of non-Adventist authors.
+Some SDAs have suggested it was Marian Davis, not Fannie Bolton, who compiled Steps to Christ.7 Regardless of which editorial assistant compiled the book, it is evident that substantial material originated in the minds of non-Adventist authors.

 Ellen White the Author?